NosajGithub/subreddit_profiler/README.md

 Code for the Subreddit Profiler shiny app.

+Runs in R. To try it out, make sure you have shiny installed (if not, run install.packages("shiny")) and then run the following:
-To run, run the following in R: require(shiny); runGitHub('subreddit_profiler','NosajGithub')
+require(shiny); runGitHub('subreddit_profiler','NosajGithub')